How can I extract table rows from a document?

 - Add as many column separators as needed with the + buttons to the left and to the right of the screen

-- You can also define the area where the table is located by keeping your mouse pointer clicked while moving your mouse (optional).
+- You can also define the area where the table is located by clicking and cropping a selection over the area on the page.
 A defined table with column separators is shown below:

 Please note: It is not always necessary and sometimes not recommended to crop an area selection.
 If you are working with tables ranging over several pages it is usually a better idea to not crop an area selection in the first step.
 Instead, just set the column dividers and add table row filters in the next step (see below) to extract the table data you need.

 3) Refine parsed results

-Below is a screen shot of data after the above selection area and column separators were defined, and including a filter to refine the data to only rows where Column #2 has a value.
+Below is a screenshot of data after the above selection area and column separators were defined, and including a filter to refine the data to only rows where Column #2 has a value.